 The L.A. show will also have plenty of eco-friendly models in a nod to California buyers, who purchase a higher percentage of hybrids and electrics than the U.S. as a whole thanks to state tax credits and other incentives.
 Land Rover will debut its first-ever plug-in gas-electric hybrid, while Volkswagen will show its upcoming family of electric vehicles.
 Porsche will also have a plug-in hybrid.

-Here are some vehicles visitors can see at the show, which opens to the public Friday:
+Here are some of the vehicles being unveiled at the show, which opens to the public on Friday.

 Lincoln's midsize MKX SUV gets a new name, Nautilus, in an effort to separate itself from the alphanumeric luxury crowd.
 It also gets its first refresh since it went on sale in 2015.
 The 2019 Nautilus swaps its V6 engine for two turbocharged four-cylinder choices: a 2.0-liter that puts out 245 horsepower or a 2.7-liter with 335 horsepower.
 The Nautilus adopts Lincoln's signature mesh grille.
 It also has a suite of new safety technologies, including a system that keeps the SUV centered in its lane and an evasive maneuvering system that can automatically steer the vehicle around obstacles.
 The 2019 Nautilus goes on sale in the spring.